ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/Register_file/README.md

 A basic register file with three registers and few operations.

-The design could have been built with more registers but this is a simple start, so i kept it smaller and fewer!!!
+The design could have been built with more registers but this is a simple start, so i kept it smaller and fewer..!

 ### **Overview :**
 - The register file consists of 3 registers,